QYhB05/MomoTech/README.md

 this is author's E-mail : 3392295184@qq.com

-The project now only supports 1.20 version of minecraft, and RC-28 of Slimefun
+The project now only supports 1.20.1 API, and RC-28 of Slimefun

 and only have Chinese versions, but maybe we'll have English versions later, also, welcome you to help me to translate it!